New 530hp BMW i4 revealed with up to 300 miles of range: price, specs and release date

 New BMW i4 electric motors and range

 The BMW i4’s battery and claimed range specs have been carried over from the i4 Concept, too.
-According to BMW, the i4’s 80kWh battery pack can store enough charge for you to drive up to 373 miles, which is a bit further than the 360 miles a Tesla Model 3 Long Range can deliver.
+According to BMW, the i4’s 80kWh battery pack can store enough charge for you to drive up to 300 miles (according to the EPA range tests used in the USA).
+This should equate to around 350 miles of range using WLTP tests.

 The BMW i4 will also be compatible with powerful 150kW charging points – meaning you can recharge the batteries from empty to 80% full in 35 minutes.